 Analysis

-Of the 104 residential sales in May 2023, 82 were over $1,000,000 which equates to 79% of the total sales, the same as in April.
+Of the 92 residential sales in July 2024, 76 were over $1,000,000 which equates to 82.6% of the total sales, down from 85.8% in June.
 The South Coast of Santa Barbara is not an inexpensive place to purchase real estate compared to most areas of the United States, but again many people will pay more to live and invest in Santa Barbara.
-According to PropertyShark’s 2022 report, California has 7 of the 10 most expensive median-priced ZIP codes in the country.
-Montecito’s 93108 ZIP came in at #8 nationally.
-Check out: https://www.propertyshark.com/Real-Estate-Reports/most-expensive-zip-codes-in-the-us
+According to PropertyShark’s once-a-year report (November 2023), California had 6 (down from 7 in 2022) of the 10 most expensive median-priced ZIP codes in the country.
+Montecito’s 93108 ZIP code came in at #4 (up from #8 in 2022) of the most expensive ZIP codes in the USA, even beating out Beverly Hills.
+Check out the full report: https://www.propertyshark.com/Real-Estate-Reports/most-expensive-zip-codes-in-the-us

-As for the worldwide cost of living as of June 2023, Expatistan compiled an index of 230 major metropolitan areas.
-The cost of gasoline in these areas was checked on June 1st.
-Expatistan’s list indicates that #8 San Francisco with a 192 Price Index score is the most expensive area in California (the least expensive gallon of regular gas costs $4.89) and the least expensive is #46 Walnut Creek (this is because they did not survey cities in the Central Valley) with a Price Index score of 141 ($4.73/gallon).
-In the USA, the most expensive area to live in is #2 New York City @ 213 ($3.59/gallon) and the least expensive is #162 Cedar Rapids, Iowa @ 87 ($3.09/gallon).
-Of the top 25 most expensive areas worldwide, 4 are in California (same as in May) including San Francisco @ #2, #12 Los Angeles @ 184 ($4.15/gallon), #14 Oakland @ #183 ($4.29/gallon) and #25 San Diego @ 160 ($4.29/gallon) .
-The most expensive area to live in the world is #1 Grand Cayman (Cayman Islands) @ 215 ($6.00/gallon) and the least expensive is #230 Irkutsk (Russia) @ 37 ($2.43/gallon).
+As for the worldwide cost of living as of August 1st, Expatistan compiled an index of 164 major worldwide metropolitan areas.
+In the United States, the most expensive area to live in is #3 New York City with a @ 226 Price Index score (the least expensive gallon of regular gas costs $3.39/gallon) and the least expensive is #114 Cedar Rapids, Iowa @ 106 ($3.12/gallon).
+Searching the entire state of California, the least expensive gallon of gas can be found in Orange County @ $3.39/gallon.
+Of the top 25 most expensive areas worldwide, two are in California; #5 San Francisco @ 207 ($4.29/gallon), and #24 Sacramento @ 163 ($3.89/gallon).
+The most expensive area to live in the world is #1 London (England) @ 237 ($5.79/gallon) and the least expensive is #164 Yogyakarta (Indonesia) @ 37 ($3.14/gallon).
 Santa Barbara is not on the list as Expatistan does not rate it as a major metropolitan area.
-Local gas prices as low as $4.45/gallon are similar to other California coastal areas.
-Expatistan’s Cost of Living Index is interesting to check out to compare the cost of living in cities around the world:
+Local gas prices as low as $4.59/gallon are similar to other California coastal areas.
+Expatistan’s Cost of Living Index is an interesting way to compare the cost of living in cities around the world: https://www.expatistan.com/cost-of-living/index

-Based on the Santa Barbara Multiple Listing Service data, as of June 1st in the City of Santa Barbara, there were 53 active House/PUD listings (up from 42 in May) and 26 pending sales (up from 21 in May), which equates to a low 2-month supply (same as in May) of listings for Buyers to choose from.
+Based on the Santa Barbara Multiple Listing Service data, as of August 1st in the City of Santa Barbara, there were 89 active House/PUD listings (up from 67 in July) and 39 pending sales (up from 36 in July), which equates to a 2.3-month supply (up from 1.9 in July) of listings for Buyers to choose from.
 Generally, a 1-month supply would indicate the listings would all be sold within one month.
 A less than 1-month supply of inventory indicates a feverish Seller’s market, a 1-to-2-month supply indicates a heated Seller’s market and a 2-to-4-month supply would be considered a basic Seller’s market where Buyer demand is still high and inventory is scarce.
 Historically a 4-to-6-month supply of available inventory would indicate a fairly well-balanced, normal market between Buyers and Sellers.
-Typically more than a 6-month supply is considered to be a Buyer’s market where inventory is plentiful; Buyers will be slower to make decisions as they compare the numerous properties on the market.
-Based on Santa Barbara Multiple Listing Service data and as of June 1st, Carpinteria/Summerland had a 2.3-month supply (down from 3 in May), Montecito had a 6.6-month supply (up from 2.7 in May), Goleta had a .6-month supply (down from 1.3 in May) and Hope Ranch had a 12-month supply (up dramatically from 7 in May).
-These inventory statistics indicate that Santa Barbara and Carpinteria/Summerland are in a basic Seller’s market.
-Goleta has crossed over into a feverish Seller’s market.
-Montecito has crossed over into a Buyer’s market and Hope Ranch has crossed far over into a Buyer’s market.
-With a combined total of 55 House/PUD pending sales (down from 47 in May) and 123 active listings (up from 104 in May) along the South Coast of Santa Barbara County, there is only a 2.2-month supply (same as in May) of House/PUD listings from which Buyers can choose.
-With a combined total of 16 Condominium pending sales (down from 25 in May) and only 24 active listings (up from 13 in May) on the South Coast of Santa Barbara County, there is a 1.5-month supply (up from .52 in May) of Condominium listings from which Buyers can choose.
-The South Coast market as a whole still remains entrenched in a variety of Seller markets, except for Montecito and Hope Ranch which have now entered into a Buyer’s Market.
-As our market is in a transition flux, there is still a lack of inventory for Buyers to choose from.
-Santa Barbara real estate values have been more resilient to the downward pressures than other parts of the country: people just want to live and enjoy the weather and lifestyle along the Santa Barbara South Coast.
+More than a 6-month supply is considered to be a Buyer’s market where inventory is plentiful; Buyers will be slower to make decisions as they compare the numerous properties on the market.
+Based on Santa Barbara Multiple Listing Service data as of August 1st, Carpinteria/Summerland has a 4.3-month supply (up from 4.2 in July), Montecito has an amazing 32.5-month supply (up very significantly from 4.4 in July), Goleta has a 1.4-month supply (up from 1.1 in July) and Hope Ranch has a 3.3-month supply (down from 6.5 in July).
+These inventory statistics indicate that Goleta remains in a Heated Seller’s market.
+Carpinteria/Summerland remain in a fairly well-balanced market.
+Hope Ranch has moved into a Basic Seller’s market.
+Montecito has moved far into an amazing Buyer’s market.
+With a combined total of 66 House/PUD pending sales (up from 63 in July) and 218 active listings (up from 146 in July) along the South Coast of Santa Barbara County, there is only a 3.2-month supply (up from 2.3 in July) of House/PUD listings from which Buyers can choose.
+With a combined total of 28 Condominium pending sales (up from 24 in July) and only 41 active listings (up from 39 in July) on the South Coast of Santa Barbara County, there is a 1.5-month supply (down from 1.6 in July) of Condominium listings from which Buyers can choose.
+By removing the incredibly high number of active higher priced (65) Montecito listings and the (2) pending Montecito listings from the mix, there is only a 2.3 month supply for Buyers to choose from along the rest of South Coast of Santa Barbara County!

-While concerns about the pandemic’s economic impact have diminished, there are several other concerns for many Buyers and Sellers.
-These include the conflict in Ukraine, inflation, the cost of gasoline, rising premiums, rising mortgage rates, and the possibility of a recession.
-Now a major concern is the scarcity of homeowners insurance coverage, especially since State Farm and Allstate have recently refused to issue new insurance policies to California home buyers: see attached articles.
-California’s Proposition 19, which has now taken full effect, allows homeowners aged 55+ to transfer their existing real estate tax base to a home anywhere in the State; this change should be encouraging to some older Sellers who wish to sell their current homes and find a suitable replacement.
-Although mortgage interest rates have risen and are not as extremely low as in the past few years, they still remain historically low.
-Due to low inventory and increased migration trends towards smaller cities during the pandemic, a trend which continues to this day, there has been a surge in property values on the Santa Barbara South Coast.
+While concerns about the pandemic’s economic impact have diminished, there are many other concerns for many Buyers and Sellers.
+These include the wars in Ukraine and the Middle East, continued tensions in other parts of the Middle East, inflation, rising insurance premiums, higher mortgage interest rates, and still the possibility of a recession or a “soft landing”.
+Also as we get closer to the election, the markets may become more volatile.
+Another major concern for Buyers and Sellers is the scarcity of homeowners’ insurance coverage, especially since State Farm, Nationwide, Kemper, Marine America, Trans-Pacific, and Allstate have refused to issue new and are canceling existing home insurance policies.
+California’s Proposition 19 allows homeowners aged 55+ to transfer their existing real estate tax base to a home anywhere in the State; this newer law may encourage some older Sellers who wish to sell their current homes and downsize.
+Lack of inventory means high demand and therefore higher prices, so over many years there has been a surge in property values on the Santa Barbara South Coast.
 While market corrections may still negatively impact property values on the Santa Barbara South Coast, the impact is expected to be less severe compared to many other areas in the state and country.
-Listings in 2023 may remain on the market a bit longer than in 2022, but each week I am still seeing multiple offers on certain well-priced listings.
-Home values in the Santa Barbara South Coast Real Estate Market continue to be positively affected by supply and demand dynamics due to persistent low listing inventory; I expect this dynamic to continue into the foreseeable future.
+New 2024 listings may remain on the market just a bit longer than in 2023.
+In July, I noted fewer multiple offers on well-priced properties as compared to June (when I saw 10+ offers on certain listings).
+Home values in the Santa Barbara South Coast Real Estate Market continue to be supported by supply and demand dynamics due to our market’s persistent low listing inventory; I expect this value dynamic to continue into the foreseeable future.

-Review the attached list of the 104 properties sold on the Santa Barbara South Coast in May 2023 and feel free to contact me for information on specific sales.
+Review the attached list of the 92 properties sold on the Santa Barbara South Coast in July 2024 and feel free to contact me for information on specific sales in our area.

 Stan Tabler, CRS, GRI, ABR, GREEN